31st Jewish Culture Festival in Kraków | a summary

-Maiseh – which means a story in Yiddish – made up the second, after the last year’s Kumzits project, series of site specific artistic interventions within the space of Kazimierz.
-After Kumzits (2021), it was the second collaboration of the Jewish Culture Festival with the Curatorial Collective for Public Art and HaMiffal Jerusalem art center.
-Polish, Isreali and German artists (Wojtek Blecharz, Hadassa Goldvicht, Cecylia Malik, Stefanie Oberhoff, Christoph Rothmeier, Kobi Vogman and Yuval Yairi) presented their interpretations of legends rooted in Krakow and in Ukraine shaped as performances, drawings, murals, sound installations, workshops, and letters in the public space.
+Maiseh – which means story in Yiddish – was a series of site-specific artistic interventions in the public space of Kazimierz.
+After Kumzits (2021), it was the second collaboration of the Jewish Culture Festival with the Curatorial Collective for Public Art (Berlin) and HaMiffal (Jerusalem).
+During Maiseh, Polish, Israeli and German artists (Wojtek Blecharz, Hadassa Goldvicht, Cecylia Malik, Stefanie Oberhoff, Christoph Rothmeier, Kobi Vogman and Yuval Yairi) presented their interpretations of legends rooted in Krakow and in Ukraine shaped as performances, drawings, murals, sound installations, workshops, and letters in the public space.
 Here you can learn more about Maiseh.

 However, this was not the only Ukrainian motif within our program.
 Knowing that a large share of Krakow residents is made up by Ukrainian war refugees, we wanted to offer something for them within the JCF program.